carlossaballeth/QR-Generator/README.md

-# QR-Generator
+# QR Code Generator
-Simple QR Generator
+A Simple QR code generator.

 # How to use?
 Easy, just open the index.html file and you will see the following screen: